DaveH355/clustered-shading/README.md

 vec3 screenToView(vec2 screenCoord)
 {
     // normalize screenCoord to [-1, 1] and
-    // set the depth of the coordinate to be on the near plane.
+    // set the NDC depth of the coordinate to be on the near plane.
 This is -1 by
-    // default in OpenGL.
+    // default in OpenGL
     vec4 ndc = vec4(screenCoord / screenDimensions * 2.0 - 1.0, -1.0, 1.0);

     vec4 viewCoord = inverseProjection * ndc;
-    viewCoord = viewCoord / viewCoord.w;
+    viewCoord /= viewCoord.w;
     return viewCoord.xyz;
 }
 ```